Last Forever: Part 2

 In 2018, Barney heads to MacLaren's.
 Meanwhile, Marshall and Lily, now parents, plan an early night.
 Marshall announces he is replacing a retiring judge, sparking a celebration.
 Lily scolds Barney for reverting to his old womanizing self, but Barney insists that his failed marriage with Robin has made him realize he will never find the love of his life.
 Lily relents, letting Barney enjoy his night.

 In 2019, Barney learns that one of his one-night stands is now pregnant with his child.
-Despite his misgivings, Barney falls in love with his newborn daughter, Ellie, and commits himself to fatherhood.
+Despite his misgivings, Barney immediately loves his newborn daughter, Ellie, and commits himself to fatherhood.

 In 2020, Ted re-proposes to the Mother, setting their wedding for the next Thursday.
 At MacLaren's, Marshall announces he is running for New York Supreme Court.
 Robin shows up, having reconsidered after the Mother's encouragement.
 Lily toasts to Ted and the Mother's future.

 In 2013, Ted gathers the courage to introduce himself to the bass player under her yellow umbrella.
 She reveals her name is Tracy McConnell and remembers him from his first day as a professor.
 Ted recognizes her umbrella as the one he left at Cindy's.
 They realize how often they have narrowly missed each other as the train arrives.

-In 2030, Luke and Penny, Ted's children, realize his story is more about his feelings for Aunt Robin than meeting their mother, who has died.
+In 2030, Luke and Penny, Ted's children, realize his story is more about his feelings for Aunt Robin than meeting their mother, who died six years earlier.
 They give their blessing for him to pursue Robin.
 Ted visits her with the blue French horn from their first date, and they share a meaningful smile.

 DVD alternative ending

-At Ted's and the Mother's wedding, Barney and Robin nod to each other as Future Ted's narration implies they later get back together.
+At Ted's and the Mother's wedding, Barney and Robin nod to each other and smile as Future Ted's narration implies they later get back together.
 He then adds that he believes he is lucky to wake up next to the Mother every morning, and cannot help but be amazed at how "easy" it all really was, recalling his former relationships and expressing incredulity at how allowing Barney and Robin to fall in love led him to leave their wedding early and run into the Mother.
 After Ted meeting the Mother is shown, Future Ted narrates "See?
 Easy.
 And that, kids, is how I met your mother."